Spring Asparagus and Goat Cheese Quiche

 - Using the rolling pin, roll and pick up the dough and lay over the greased tart pan, gently guiding it into the sides of the tart (try to avoid stretching the dough), and pressing with your fingers.
 Make sure to press the dough tightly inside the corners and sides to shape the tart shell.
 If it rips at all, press the dough back together or use dough scraps–this is very important, otherwise your egg filling will leak.
 Trim the edges.

 - Line the tart dough with aluminum foil - shiny side facing up - allowing it to extend past the sides at least an inch or two.
 Fill with baking beans or weights, distributing them evenly in the corners of the pan.
 Blind-bake the dough for 20 minutes; then remove the foil and beans, and bake the dough, uncovered, for an additional 5 to 8 minutes, or until the dough is baked through and appears dry.
 Set aside on a cooling rack while you prepare the filling.
 Reduce the oven temperature to 300°F (150°C).

 - Assemble and Bake: Bring a large pot of very salted water to a boil.
-Trim the asparagus spears.
+Trim any tough ends from the asparagus spears.
 Set aside a large bowl of ice water.
 Add the asparagus to the boiling water and blanch the asparagus for 2 to 4 minutes (depending on the size of your asparagus), immediately transfer asparagus to ice water bath.
 Shocking them will help retain their green color.
-Once cooled, quickly remove the asparagus from the ice water and place on a larger plate lined with paper towels to soak up any excess water.
+Once cooled, quickly remove the asparagus from the ice water and place on a larger plate lined with a kitchen linen or paper towels to soak up any excess water.

 - In a medium bowl, whisk together the eggs, whole milk, salt and freshly grated nutmeg, and set aside.
-Trim the ends of the blanched asparagus, so they are all similar in length–and will fit the width of the tart pan.
+Trim the ends of the blanched asparagus if needed, so they are all similar in length and will fit the width of the tart pan.